PHPC Serves Week

 PHPC Serves

-It is time again for us to be the church in the world by serving alongside our Mission Partners the week of Oct.
-15-22.
+It is time again for us to be the church in the world by serving alongside our Mission Partners from April 11-14.
 Service projects are a great way to get to know new church members, share the mission of PHPC with a friend, or spend a morning as a family.

 Community Projects